aspose-cells/Aspose.Cells-Doc-md/english/pythonjava/limitations-and-api-differences/_index.md

 jpype.shutdownJVM()
 {{< /highlight >}}

-All three snippets **compile and run** as‐is (provided the relative folders exist).
-This demonstrates how the API surface remains consistent, while language‐specific syntactic differences are isolated to object creation, method calls, and exception handling.
+All snippets **compile and run** as‑is (provided the relative folders exist).
+This demonstrates how the API surface remains consistent, while language‑specific syntactic differences are isolated to object creation, method calls, and exception handling.

----